merkle-open/NitroNetSitecore/docs/samples.md

 ###### Model

-In this case, we need a Model-Class with a Enumerable-Property called `links`.
-The main-model self, hasn't any other properties:
+In this case, we need a model class with an enumerable property called `links`.
+The main model itself hasn't any other properties:

 	public class LinkListModel
 	{